Structure and Disease Resistance

 Urban Approved trees must have strong branching that resists wind damage and will not pose a hazard to pedestrian and vehicle traffic, or structures.
 Urban Approved plants should not be prone to disease that causes branch death of large limbs, creating overhead hazards.
 This is not to say that branch dieback is bad; many trees, like Honeylocust and Birch, will occasionally get diseases that kill smaller twigs on the tips of branches.
 These small branches, however, do not pose a threat to human safety and property.

 It is important to remember that regardless of species or cultivar, all trees require a regular pruning cycle to maintain good structure.
 While Urban Approved trees have better form than other species, they are not exempt from this fact.
 Trees typically require pruning every 5 to 10 years, depending on species and growth rate.

-Urban Approved shrubs must also be disease resistant, especially to those that damage the ornamental value of the plant.
+Urban Approved shrubs must also be disease-resistant, especially to those that damage the ornamental value of the plant.
 Flower buds must be hardy to our climates and flowering should be reliable with little maintenance.
 If the plant is known for its outstanding leaves, then it must be resistant to foliar disease.
-Required maintenance on shrubs must be low-to-minimal, not requiring more than basic mulching and pruning to maintain form.
-They should not be a plant that becomes unmanageable and overgrown if not annually maintained.
+Required maintenance on shrubs must be low to minimal, not requiring more than basic mulching and pruning to maintain form.
+They should not be a plants that become unmanageable and overgrown if not annually maintained.